 Pause.
 Take a moment to give compassion to the part of you that has been suffering as a result of this belief.
 If you have trouble with this, think about how you would feel if you were gently addressing a small child who was hurt, someone you love, or your best friend.
 Then turn that kindness towards yourself.

 Think about the wise part of you.
-This is the objective, reasoning, insightful part that can offer some arguments against the negative thought or belief.
+This is the objective, reasoning, insightful part that can offer some arguments against the negative belief.
 From this perspective, ask yourself:

 Is this really true?